VivekTailor19/fashion_forward/README.md

 #### fashion_forward
 User can use this app using email id login, or google authentification.
 User views product.
 Also user can add product in cart and delete .
+Also when product is added in Cart the local notification release.
 #### The RazorPay Payment feature is also provided in the app.

 <p>